-When does #baby ’s first tooth appear and in which order do the rest of the teeth appear?
+When does Your Child’s first tooth appear and in which order do the rest of the teeth appear?

 Babies have temporary teeth called primary or deciduous teeth, and they play an important role.

-When will you see #baby ’s first tooth?
+When will you see Your Child’s first tooth?

-Babies tooth eruption timeline varies widely.
-Some babies develop their first teeth very early, around 3 or 4 months old, while others may take much longer to develop it.
+Babies’ tooth eruption timeline varies widely.
+Some babies develop their first teeth very early, around 3 or 4 months old, while others may take much longer to develop them.
 Even though the average first tooth appears at 6 or 7 months, some develop at 12 months old or later.

 Which baby teeth come in first?

 In most babies, the bottom central teeth — lower central incisors — are the first to appear, at around 6 to 10 months.
 The upper front teeth — top central incisor — usually appear around 8 to 12 months.